Lil Gator Game

 Lil Gator Game is a 2022 video game developed by MegaWobble and published by Playtonic Games.
 It is a 3D platform game where the player controls a young alligator who spends their time trying to get their older sister's attention.
 Lil Gator Game was released in December 2022 for Microsoft Windows and Nintendo Switch, then for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on October 10, 2023.
-A full-length expansion, Lil Gator Game: In the Dark, is scheduled for a 2026 release.
-The game and expansion will be bundled together in a combination release, Lil Gator Game: Gator of the Year Edition.
+A full-length expansion, Lil Gator Game: In the Dark, was released on February 12, 2026.
+The game and expansion are available bundled together in a combination release, Lil Gator Game: Gator of the Year Edition.

 Gameplay

 The player can explore a series of islands, each with different inhabitants with side quests to complete.
 The player can earn cardboard money and objects that can be used to craft new items that open up new areas of the world.
 The player character can climb, swim, and glide to reach new areas.